gitana/alpaca/README.md

     git clone https://github.com/gitana/alpaca.git

-### Prerequisites
+### Build

-To build Alpaca, you will need to have Node.js, Gulp and Bower installed.
-If you're new to Node.js or Gulp, you could check out this writeup - http://travismaynard.com/writing/getting-started-with-gulp.
+To build Alpaca, you will need to have Node.js installed.

-Once you have Node.js installed, you essentially need to do this:

-    npm install -g gulp
-    npm install -g bower

-Alpaca requires python 2.7.x to build some of it's node_module dependencies.
-Make sure you have this installed.
-If you're currently using Python 3.x, you will need to tell the build to use 2.7.x:

-    npm install --python=python2.7
-    (or)
-    npm config set python python2.7

-### Building Alpaca

 Building Alpaca is pretty easy.
 Just run:

     npm install

+And then:

+    npm run build

-This will do the following for you:
+This will build to `build/alpaca`

-- pull down all of the Node module dependencies
-- run Bower to pull down client-side (browser) dependencies

-To then build, you can do this:

-    npm start

-If you want to use Gulp directly, you can alternatively run this:
+To clean the build:

-    gulp clean default
+    npm run clean

-Either ```npm start``` or ```gulp clean default``` will build everything.
-The build distribution assets will be in ```build/alpaca```.

-### Building the Web Site and Running a local Web Server
+### Building the Web Site

-Alpaca includes a web site along with documentation, samples and much more.
-To build the web site, you will first need to install Jekyll (not covered here).
+To build the web site, you will also need to have Python and Jekyll installed (as global dependencies).

-Simply do this:
+You will then also need to install the `redcarpet` and `pygments.rb` gems, sort of like this:

+    gem install redcarpet
+    gem install pygments.rb

+Then run:

-    gulp site
+    npm run site

+### Running a Local Web Server

 And you can run a local web server like this:

-    gulp server
+    npm run server

 ### Alpaca Distributions